keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/index.md

     carts-primary-7c96d87df9-78fh2    2/2     Running   0          5m
     ```

-1. Furthermore, you can use Prometheus to double-check the CPU usage:

-    {{< popup_image
-        link="./assets/prometheus-load-reduced.png"
-        caption="Prometheus load"
-        width="700px">}}

-1. Finally, to get an overview of the actions that got triggered by the Prometheus alert, you can use the bridge.
+1. To get an overview of the actions that got triggered by the response time SLO violation, you can use the bridge.
 You can access it by a port-forward from your local machine to the Kubernetes cluster:

     ```console
     kubectl port-forward svc/bridge -n keptn 9000:8080